ronitebul1211/MySQL_Careers365/03_Basic_database_terminology.md

 ## Unique key & Null values

 **Unique key** used to specify to not allow duplicate data in specific column, can contain null value.

+# Relationships

+tell how much data from foreign key field can be seen in the primary key column of the table the data is related to in vice versa.

+-  one-to-many :
+   one value "customer_id" (customers table), can by found many times in customer_id column in sales table
+-  many-to-one :
+   each sale record associated with on customer_id